animal-tree/Writing-stuff/Stuff15-Ongoing.md

 **Someone who takes good ideas seriously:** Where to begin?

+**Prestigious officer of physics:** Oh if she's taking you seriously, then so am I.

 **Me:** The only constraint on any of these would be, together or independently, they must create themselves.

 **Another prestigious officer of physics:** Okay.